USDA-ARS-GBRU/tamipami/readme.md

 # tamipami:  a tool for finding the TAM and PAM sites of novel endonucleases

-This tools takes a control fastq seqeuncing library and an experimental libray treeted with the endonuclease you are trying ti finda TAM /PAM site for.
+This tools takes a control fastq sequencing library and an experimental library treated with the endonuclease you are trying to find a TAM /PAM site for.
 The two libraries are generated from a pool of sequences containing a guide site and a mixture of random bases flanking the guide region.
-When a endonuclease finds the PAM/TAM site anda guide RNA it cuts and those sequences are depleted in the sample library relative to the control.
+When a endonuclease finds the PAM/TAM site and a guide RNA it cuts and those sequences are depleted in the sample library relative to the control.